 Tips to help make your Commercial Construction project a success!

-1.Get your Brief right!
+Get your Brief right!

-2.Appoint a PM
+2. Appoint a PM

 The next step is to appoint the right professionals for the type of project it is.
-A retail shop fitout for example would only need an Architect / Interior Designer, whilst a new building would need an Architect, Town Planner, Building Certifier, Surveyor and Geotechnical engineer to start the concept phase of the project.
+A retail shop fitout, for example, would only need an Architect / Interior Designer, whilst a new building would need an Architect, Town Planner, Building Certifier, Surveyor, and Geotechnical engineer to start the concept phase of the project.

 The Project Manager will help the client seek multiple Fee Proposals for each discipline, ensure they all allow for the same scope of work and effort required on the project, and provide relevant recommendations to the client for engagement.
-Ensuring the right scope is allowed for at tender stage ensures that the consultant will not charge variations/extra costs later down the project, which can through the project out of budget.
+Ensuring the right scope is allowed for at the tender stage ensures that the consultant will not charge variations/extra costs later down the project, which can through the project out of budget.

 Once the right consultants are engaged, the next step is to seek their advice and allow them to undertake Concept designs.
-The Project Manager needs to determine the necessary Authority Approval pathway for the project i.e. Developmental Approval or just a Building Approval will suffice.
+The Project Manager needs to determine the necessary Authority Approval pathway for the project, i.e., Developmental Approval or just a Building Approval will suffice.
 Generally, the Strata Authority or Building Owner would want certain design aspects to be covered and have the Client seek their approval prior to allowing them to proceed further.
 These items need to be covered from the Concept design stage to ensure the project is designed with the right intent.

 5. Design Stages